Ek Saal: Soundtrack

 The soundtrack of Ek Saal was composed by Ravi and lyrics were penned by Prem Dhawan and Ravi.

 Release

 Critical reception

-Filmi Geek wrote, "There is lots and lots of pretty to enjoy [in the film]".
+A review on the website Filmi Geek stated, "There is lots and lots of pretty to enjoy [in the film]".
 It praised Madhubala for playing a brain tumor patient: "Madhubala is utterly radiant [...], she does play a marvelous ingenue, and she's simply lovely".

 Box office

 Ek Saal earned ₹5.1 million at the box office and was commercially successful.
 It eventually became the twelfth highest-grossing film of 1957.
 Revenue wise, it was the nineteenth highest-grossing film of the year.